MachinisteWeb/node-atlas/README.en.md

 ## Start with NodeAtlas ##

 An NodeAtlas instance is configuration-driven with `webconfig.json`.
-All NodeAtlas website have it, that turn the engine fron « Simple Web Server » to « NodeAtlas Web Server ».
+All NodeAtlas website has it, that turn the engine from « Simple Web Server » to « NodeAtlas Web Server ».

 NodeAtlas isn't a standard MVC hierarchy.
-One of is particularity is the capability of controller to render the view without any development from you.
+One of is particularity is the capability of the controller to render the view without any development from you.

-We will start with a how to set minimal files to perform a "Hello World!".
+We will start with a how-to set minimal files to perform a "Hello World!".

 ### Fileset ###